BaiyangZhang/BaiyangZhang.github.io/_posts/2024-09-18-My-Version-of-Rules-for-Jarah-Diagrams.md

 # Rules for $H_ {4}^{(-)}$

-The rules are shown in the figure below.
-The numbers label the momentum, for example $1$ stands for $\vec{p}_ {1}$.
-We only need to label the independent momenta for two reasons: 1) each vertex conserves the momenta hence we can fix the not-labeled momentum without problem and 2) it is important to balance the momenta and delta functions, as we will explain later.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid path="/img/kink/H4Rules.png" class="img-fluid rounded z-depth-1" style="width: 80%;" %}